Azure/LogicAppsUX/apps/vs-code-designer/src/README.md

 > Sign up today for your free Azure account and receive 12 months of free popular services, $200 free credit and 25+ always free services 👉 [Start Free](https://azure.microsoft.com/free/open-source).

-## Logic apps (standard) to resources tab
+## Azure Logic Apps (Standard) moves to the Resources tab

-🎉 Version 2.15.15 and bigger: Logic apps standard extension now follows the desing pattern that the rest of the azure extensions are following; this implies removing our extension tab and move the remote logic apps tree structure into the resources tab in the azure panel.
-You will be able to see your remote apps when opening the Logic App dropdown.
-This also applies to the ribbon buttons that we used to have in our tab title, those were migrated to the workspace tab.
+🎉 Version 2.15.15 and later: The Azure Logic Apps extension now follows the design pattern that Azure extensions follow.
+Previously, in the Azure window, an Azure Logic Apps extension section showed your Azure subscriptions and associated "remote" logic apps hosted in Azure.

+Now, your remote logic apps still appear in the Azure window, but in the Resources section instead.
+You can see your remote logic apps when you expand the Logic App node.

+Extension toolbar buttons have now migrated to the Workspace section.

 ![Logic Apps in resources](assets/logicAppResources.png)